 You represent and warrant that you have full transactional authority (i.e. the ability to initiate credits, debits, and withdrawals) on the designated External Account and that the External Account has no restrictions limiting such authority (i.e., a fiduciary account where you are the agent or trustee, an account blocked by a court order, an account that is subject of a garnishment order, etc.) You agree to indemnify and hold us and our Service Providers harmless (including the payment of reasonable attorney’s fees) from any and all liability to third parties related to the stated authority of your External Account or any actions we take pursuant to your External Transfer instructions.

-To send or receive money with Zelle you must enroll with Zelle by linking a Payment Account to an email address and/or a mobile number.
+To send or receive money with Zelle® you must enroll with Zelle® by linking a Payment Account to your email address and/or a mobile number.
 You may link more than one email address and/or mobile number to the same Payment Account, but you cannot link the same email address and/or mobile number to more than one Payment Account.

-You agree to immediately notify us if you change or surrender any of your enrolled email addresses or mobile phone numbers.
+You agree to immediately notify us and update any of your enrolled email addresses or mobile phone numbers that are transferred, surrendered, or otherwise compromised; failure to do so may result in delayed or misdirected payments.

 We reserve the right to unenroll any email address or mobile number that you enroll with Zelle®.
 For example, we may unenroll your enrolled email address or mobile number after a period of inactivity, or if we receive notice from your wireless operator that you have changed your phone number or changed mobile service providers.

-We debit funds from your Payment Account when you initiate a transfer of funds to another person, and you agree to maintain enough funds in your Payment Account to cover the any payments you initiate through Zelle.
+We debit funds from your Payment Account when you initiate a transfer of funds to another person, and you agree to maintain enough funds in your Payment Account to cover any payments you initiate through Zelle®.
 Any line of credit linked to your Payment Account as overdraft protection is not included as part of your sufficient funds.
-We have the right to reject or suspend any transaction you initiate using Zelle if you do not maintain enough funds in your Payment Account.
+We have the right to reject or suspend any transaction you initiate using Zelle® if you do not maintain enough funds in your Payment Account.

-For security reasons, we limit the amount of money you can send or request through Zelle.
-Your current Zelle limits will always be displayed on screen at the time of your Zelle transaction.
+For security reasons, we limit the amount of money you can send or request through Zelle®.
+Your current Zelle® limits will be displayed on screen at the time of your Zelle® transaction.
 We may change these limits at our sole discretion based on periodic risk assessments.

 If you are receiving money from a business or government agency, the transaction will be delivered in accordance with both this Agreement and the procedures of the business or government agency sending the money.